 Ref.
-Question Policy Principles T2 Has a competent person(s) been appointed to assist in undertaking the preventative and protective measures including in house checks?
-Answer Finding/Observation Yes Ryan Beardshall - Fire Safety Officer, Berneslai Homes.
+Question Policy Principles Has a competent person(s) been appointed to assist in undertaking the preventative and protective measures including in house checks?
+Answer Finding/Observation Yes Ryan Beardshall - Fire Safety Officer, Berneslai Ho Ryan Beardshall - Fire Safety Officer, Berneslai Homes.
 Ref.
-Question Policy Principles Т3 Are there appropriate documented fire safety arrangements and procedures in place in the event of fire?
-Answe er Finding/Observation Yes The proposed fire action notice will suffice to inform residents locally.
+Question Policy Principles T3 Are there appropriate documented fire safety arrangements and procedures in place in the event of fire?
+Answer Finding/Observation Yes Fire action notices will suffice to inform residents locally.
 Ref.
 Question Policy Principles T4 Are there suitable arrangements for liasion and calling the Fire Service?
-Answer Finding/Observation Yes It is considered that this would happen if the residents are guided by the proposed fire action notice and common knowledge.
+Answe er Finding/Observation Yes It is considered that this would happen if the residents are guided by the fire action notices and common knowledge.
 Ref.
 Question Policy Principles T5 Are there suitable fire assembly points away from any risk?
-Answer Finding/Observation Yes The residents can gather a safe distance away from the premises.
+Answe er Finding/Observation Yes An assembly point has been designated.
 It is not considered reasonably practicable to provide fire assembly point signage in public areas not under the control of Berneslai Homes.

 Ref.
-Question Policy Principles Т6 Are there adequate procedures in place for the evacuation of disabled people who are likely to be present?
-Answer • Finding/Observation Yes Person Centred Fire Risk Assessments have been carried out on all tenants in Independent Living Schemes and are reviewed on an annual basis for changes.
+Question Policy Principles T6 Are there adequate procedures in place for the evacuation of disabled people who are likely to be present?
+Answer Finding/Observation Yes Person Centred Fire Risk Assessments have been carried out on all tenants in Independent Living Schemes and are reviewed on an annual basis for changes.
 Any issues identified during the assessment are referred to the Fire Safety Officer.
 In General needs blocks of flats only tenants that have been identified as having a vulnerability are offered an assessment.
 All assessments are stored on Share Point.
 Ref.
 Question Policy Principles T7 Are staff nominated and trained on the use of fire extinguishing appliances?
-Answer • Finding/Observation Yes Answer refers to times when employees of the Responsible Person might be present during their day to day duties.
+Answer Finding/Observation Yes Answer refers to times when employees of the Responsible Person might be present during their day to day duties.
 All employees receive fire safety awareness training at induction commensurate with their role and this is periodically refreshed as part of their ongoing general health and safety training.
 The training includes fire extinguisher identification however there is no expectation that employees would use these unless they felt that it was safe to do so.
 Records are maintained centrally.
 Ref.
-Question Policy Principles Т8 Are staff nominated and trained to assist in evacuation (Where applicable e.g. Offices, supported schemes)?
+Question Policy Principles T8 Are staff nominated and trained to assist in evacuation (Where applicable e.g. Offices, supported schemes)?
 Answer Finding/Observation N/A There is not normally a Berneslai Homes employee presence at this premises.